MoneyPak: The Definitive Guide

 We Were Scammed Out of $1,000 Trying To Help Users

-The above situation is called white collar fraud and it’s exactly what happened to Reload Packs in the beginning, and probably why Green Dot made the decision not to sell online.
-It may seem too much of a headache.
-We were scammed out of a little over $1,000 in chargeback fraud committed by a couple of scammers, who once they received their MoneyPak online decided to call their bank and state the transaction was not authorized.
-We receive very little to no complaints about our service.
-However, we do receive complaints about not being able to sign up.
-This is why today our membership process is a bit rigorous because we have to vet potential members.
-Our current 5,000 members are all ethical customers who have enjoyed our exclusive service for nearly 5 years we’ve been in business.
+The above illustration is called white collar fraud and it’s exactly what happened to Reload Packs in the beginning, and probably why Green Dot made the decision not to sell online.
+It may seem too much of a headache and risky.
+We were scammed out of a little over $1,000 in chargeback fraud committed by a couple of scammers, who once they received their MoneyPak online decided to call their credit card provider and claim the transaction was not authorized.

 How To Get A Refund From MoneyPak?

 Maybe you loaded the wrong amount onto a MoneyPak, or possibly you loaded the right amount onto the MoneyPak but realize you no longer needed it.
 That’s okay because we are going to show you how to get a refund from your MoneyPak purchase.

 - Scratch off the back of your MoneyPak card to reveal the validation code.